 FREE CONSULTATION WITH A CRUISE SHIP ACCIDENT LAWYER

-If you have been hurt while on a Carnival, Royal Caribbean, Celebrity, Norwegian, Disney, Holland America, Silverseas, MSC, or Disney cruise, and are seeking assistance to sue a cruise line, we recommend you contact an experienced maritime accident lawyer immediately–before you speak with or sign anything from the cruise line.
+If you have been hurt while on a Carnival, Royal Caribbean, Celebrity, Norwegian, Disney, Holland America, Silverseas, or MSC and are seeking assistance to sue a cruise line, we recommend you contact an experienced maritime accident lawyer immediately–before you speak with or sign anything from the cruise line.
 Cruise lines hire very aggressive and highly qualified lawyers to defend them; injured passengers deserve the best possible representation, too.

 Call our office today for a free initial legal consultation, at 1-866-597-4529 and allow our combined experience of nearly 50 years help you hold the cruise lines accountable when and if they put their profits ahead of passenger safety.
 Speak to a lawyer who knows how to prove your case and obtain the compensation you deserve for pain and suffering, medical expenses, lost cruise, and wages.